Aaron Jones (running back): 2019 season

-In Week 2 against the Minnesota Vikings, Jones rushed 23 times for 116 yards and a touchdown as the Packers won 21–16.
+In Week 2 against the Vikings, Jones rushed 23 times for 116 yards and a touchdown as the Packers won 21–16.
 In Week 3 against the Denver Broncos, Jones rushed 10 times for 19 yards and two touchdowns as the Packers won 27–16.
-During Week 5 against the Dallas Cowboys, Jones finished with 107 rushing yards, 75 receiving yards, and four touchdowns as the Packers won 34–24, earning him NFC Offensive Player of the Week.
+During Week 5 against the Cowboys, Jones finished with 107 rushing yards, 75 receiving yards, and four touchdowns as the Packers won 34–24, earning him NFC Offensive Player of the Week.
 During Sunday Night Football against the Kansas City Chiefs in Week 8, Jones finished with 13 carries for 67 rushing yards, seven catches for 159 receiving yards, and two receiving touchdowns as the Packers won 31–24.
 He was named the NFC Offensive Player of the Week for his performance.
 In Week 10 against the Carolina Panthers, Jones rushed 13 times for 93 yards and three touchdowns in the 24–16 win.
-In Week 14 against the Washington Redskins, Jones rushed 16 times for 134 yards and a touchdown in the 20–15 win.
+In Week 14 against the Redskins, Jones rushed 16 times for 134 yards and a touchdown in the 20–15 win.
 During a rematch with the Minnesota Vikings on Monday Night Football in Week 16, Jones highlighted a big play with a 56-yard touchdown run.
 Overall, he finished with 154 rushing yards and two touchdowns on 23 rushes as the Packers won 23–10.
 In Week 17 against the Detroit Lions, Jones rushed 25 times for 100 yards and caught two passes for 43 yards in the 23–20 win.
 During the game, Jones played a career-high 75 snaps and surpassed 1,000 rushing yards for the first time in his career.
 In his 285 touches in the 2019 season, Jones finished with totals of 1,084 rushing yards and 16 rushing touchdowns to go along with 49 receptions for 474 receiving yards and three receiving touchdowns.

-In the Divisional Round of the playoffs against the Seattle Seahawks, Jones rushed 21 times for 62 yards and two touchdowns during the 28–23 win.
+In the Divisional Round of the playoffs against the Seahawks, Jones rushed 21 times for 62 yards and two touchdowns during the 28–23 win.
 In the NFC Championship against the San Francisco 49ers, Jones rushed 12 times for 56 yards and a touchdown and caught five passes for 27 yards and a touchdown during the 37–20 loss.
 He was ranked 33rd by his fellow players on the NFL Top 100 Players of 2020.